 Applications are due on or before December 1 of each year.
-If December 1 falls on a Sunday, the deadline for applications is the following day, Monday.
+If December 1 falls on a Sunday, the deadline for applications is Monday, December 2.

 For more information, contact Jane Holmes at firstname.lastname@example.org.